aut0nate/Linux-Commands/README.md

 # Copy a file and prompt before overwriting
 cp -i <file> <destination>

+# Copy a file, but does not overwrite existing files at the destination
+cp -n <file> <destination>

 # Copy a file while preserving file attributes such as timestamps and permissions
 cp -p <file> <destination>